lanl-ansi/PowerModelsDistribution.jl/docs/src/manual/power-flow.md

 - starting from the math dictionary means that transformer decomposition is already done, which is different from what OpenDSS does
 - we calculate the primitive admittance matrix in p.u. whereas OpenDSS algorithm works with actual units
 - no load model relaxation is performed
-- inpspired by OpenDSS, we add small ppm values to certain component primitive admittance values to avoid singularity issues
+- inspired by OpenDSS, we add small ppm values to certain component primitive admittance values to avoid singularity issues
-- inpspired by OpenDSS, switch primitive admittance has specific values
+- inspired by OpenDSS, switch primitive admittance has specific values

 ## Network Admittance Matrix